chocolatey/docs/input/en-us/features/private-cdn.md

 ### How do I turn this feature on?

-* Globally - `choco feature enable -n downloadCache`
+* Globally - `choco feature enable --name downloadCache`
 * Per command - use the switch `--use-download-cache` with install/upgrade commands.

 ### How do I turn this feature off?

-* Globally - `choco feature disable -n downloadCache`
+* Globally - `choco feature disable --name downloadCache`
 * Per command - use the switch `--skip-download-cache` with install/upgrade commands.

 ### Is the content modified?